A350 Improvements – Chippenham

 Griffiths have been appointed as Principal Contractors by Wiltshire Council to continue improvement works on the A350 around Chippenham.
 Once complete this will improve traffic flow and ease congestion on this popular route.

-Construction on site will commence on 3rd July 2017 and continue to Summer 2018.
+Construction on site will commence on 3rd July 2017 and continue to a revised completion date in early December 2018.

 Griffiths will be constructing Phase 3 of the A350 Improvements which includes:

 - Badger to Brook Roundabouts – Dualling 800m+

 - Chequers to Cepen Park Roundabout – Dualling 260m+